murilolivorato/book_display/readme.md

 ## ABOUT BOOK DISPLAY
 It is a Display of Books , built with Laravel 5.8 and Vue.js 2.0 . <br /> <br />
-To start -
-- Create the Tables with DB Seed
-- Update with composer update

 This Project has many functionalities that  integrates with Vue.js ,  this are some of them -
 - Pagination